sfigg/commercialization-public/customize/preinstall/preinstallable-apps-for-window-10-for-phones.md

 ## Add the app to the image

-Preinstalling apps are added to the OS image using a customization answer file.
-The process of creating a customization answer file that includes an app requires adding an additional Application element with the appropriate defining attributes.
+Preinstalling apps are added to the OS image using a customizations.xml answer file.
+To create the customizations.xml answer file, first [install the Windows Configuration Designer](https://docs.microsoft.com/en-us/windows/configuration/provisioning-packages/provisioning-install-icd), and then [create a provisioning package](https://docs.microsoft.com/en-us/windows/configuration/provisioning-packages/provisioning-create-package).
+You can then open the project folder to find the customizations.xml file.

+To include preinstalled apps in your image, you must add the `Application` element to your customizations.xml file with the appropriate defining attributes.
 The following code sample illustrates how an app would be added to a customization answer file for preinstalling.

 ```xml
     <Applications>